Amarnathkumar007/Automated-Market-Analyst-AMA-/README.md

 ```bash
 python app.py
 ```

-**Output:**
-* The script will print the AI-generated narrative to the console.
-* A beautifully formatted PDF file (e.g., `SnapReport_90210.pdf`) will be instantly generated and saved in the project root.

----

 ## 💡 Future Enhancements
 * **CRON Scheduling:** Implement automated monthly execution to batch-generate and email reports to an agent's CRM mailing list.
 * **Expanded Metrics:** Integrate a broader Market Trends API to include "Months of Inventory" and "New Listings" at the zip-code level.